zephyrproject-rtos/infrastructure/terraform/README.md

     * Hosted on Amazon Web Services.
     * Terraform plan and applies are remotely executed on the Terraform Cloud.

-* aws-zephyr-beta

-    * Staging Kubernetes cluster for Zephyr infrastructure services.
-    * Hosted on Amazon Web Services.
-    * Terraform plan and applies are locally executed with Terraform Cloud state backend.

 * cnx-zephyr-ci

     * Production Kubernetes cluster for Zephyr infrastructure services.